 Visiting some of the native African tribes was a must for us during our journey to Namibia.
 It felt important to understand the cultural roots of the country and the indigenous peoples.
 The history and way of life of the Himba is fascinating.

 They live a simple life without cell phones, cars, or even electricity or plumbing.
 Everything in the village was made by hand.
 Sure, they are still touched by modern life, but they try to stick to their roots and cultural traditions, and we were grateful to be able to witness this firsthand.
 If you’re looking to visit a Himba tribe, this is how you can do it and what you can expect.

 The hair of the Himba tribes is very important to signify maturity and status within the tribe.
 Young girls wear their hair in two braids that fall toward their face.
 Women who have borne children wear a headdress of sheep or goatskin like this one.

 How to find the Himba Tribe

 If you find yourself in the town of Opuwo, look all around you.
-Most of the people there are Himba but have adapted to modern life.
-You will even see some traditional tribe people shopping in the grocery stores.
-Most lodging accommodations in the town will offer tours to go see the tribe or at least point you in the right direction.
+Most of the people there are Himba who have adapted to modern life.
+You will even see some in traditional tribe outfits shopping in the grocery stores.
+Most lodging accommodations in the town will offer tours to go see a tribe or at least point you in the right direction.
 We booked one from the Opuwo Country Lodge and Resort which partners with several guided tours.